ak-Security07/Guessing_Number_Game/README.md

 # Guessing_Number_Game
-Guessing Number Game
+**Guessing Number Game**

-The "Guessing Number Game" is an engaging and fun-filled game that challenges players to test their guessing skills.
-Designed by Nikhil Singh, this game is simple yet addictive, offering endless entertainment for players of all ages.

-How it Works
+The *Guessing Number Game* is a simple yet captivating program designed using **C programming** by **Nikhil Singh**.
+It is a perfect blend of logic and fun, offering an interactive way to challenge your guessing skills while exploring the basics of programming.

+### **Game Concept**
-The game generates a random number within a specific range (e.g., 1 to 100).
+In this game, the computer randomly generates a number within a specified range (e.g., 1 to 100), and the player's goal is to guess it.
+With each guess, the program provides helpful hints, making it an engaging and rewarding experience for the player.

-Players take turns guessing the number.
-After each guess, the game provides feedback:
-"Too High" if the guessed number is higher than the target.
+### **Key Features**
+1. **Random Number Generation**:
+   The program uses C's `rand()` function to create a random number, ensuring unpredictability and a unique challenge each time.

+2. **User Interaction**:
+   The player inputs their guesses, and the program responds with:
+   - **"Too High"** if the guess exceeds the target number.
-"Too Low" if the guessed number is lower than the target.
+   - **"Too Low"** if the guess is below the target number.

+3. **Dynamic Feedback Loop**:
-The player continues guessing until they find the correct number.
+   The game continues until the player guesses the correct number, making it highly engaging.
-Features
-Dynamic Difficulty Levels: Adjust the range to make the game more challenging.
-Timer Mode: Race against time to guess the number quickly.
-Multiplayer Option: Compete with friends to see who guesses it first.
-Hints: Optional hints to make the game more accessible for beginners.
-Why Play?
-This game is not just about fun—it sharpens your logical thinking and decision-making skills.
-Whether you're looking for a quick mental challenge or a group activity with friends, the "Guessing Number Game" by Nikhil Singh is the perfect choice!

-Are you ready to take the challenge and become the ultimate number guesser?
-Dive in and start playing! 🎯🎲
+4. **Customizable Range**:
+   The range of numbers can be adjusted, allowing players to set their own difficulty level.

+5. **Programming Learning Opportunity**:
+   This program demonstrates fundamental C programming concepts, including:
+   - Random number generation (`rand()` and `srand()`),
+   - Loops (`while` or `do-while`),
+   - Conditional statements (`if-else`),
+   - Input/Output functions (`scanf`, `printf`).

+### **Why Play?**
+This game not only provides endless fun but also serves as a great learning tool for budding programmers.
+By analyzing and modifying the code, players can deepen their understanding of C programming fundamentals.

+Get ready to dive into this exciting guessing adventure crafted by **Nikhil Singh** and experience the power of C programming in action! 🎮📚